kboni/bass-xtractor/README.md

 - `--output_folder`: Required.
 Specify the output folder for processed files
 - `--ffmpeg path`: Optional.
 Path to ffmpeg executable (if not in PATH)
 - `--nocleanup`: Optional.
 Skip cleanup of temporary files (useful for debugging)
+- `--bassonly`: Optional.
+Also save bass track to BASSONLY folder (default behavior only creates NOBASS)
 - `--novocals`: Optional.
-Exclude vocals from NOBASS mix
+Remove vocals and save to NOVOCALS folder
 - `--nodrums`: Optional.
-Exclude drums from NOBASS mix
+Remove drums and save to NODRUMS folder
 - `--noother`: Optional.
-Exclude other instruments from NOBASS mix
+Remove other instruments and save to NOOTHER folder

 ## Error Logging